kgermain1/Status-Code-Checker/README.md

 - recipient: input one or multiple email addresses here.
 Those addresses will receive a notification every time the script runs and find a non-200 status code in a Google Ads account.
 They are also used to share access to the accompanying Google Sheet
 - ACCOUNTS: MCC script only, add the Google Ads accounts that you would like the script to audit.

-# How does it work?:
+# How does it work?

 The script retrieves pages using the Final URL Report from the Google Ads API and checks status codes for each of them.
 If it finds non-200 status codes, it will put it in a Google Sheet.